jsongraph/json-graph-specification/README.rst

 **graph properties**

 - Includes all `Common Properties`_
 - A `directed` property provides the graph mode (e.g. directed or undirected).
 Its value is *JSON true* for directed and *JSON false* for undirected.
-The graph is directed if this property is not present.
+This property default to *JSON true* indicating a directed graph.
 - A `nodes` property provides the nodes in the graph.
 Its value is an array of `node object`_.
 - An `edges` property provides the edges in the graph.
 Its value is an array of `edge object`_.